 For the convenience of the peer-reviewers, please use a generous margin and line spacing.

-Abstract: All manuscripts must include an abstract.
-Abstracts describing the essence of the manuscript, must be 200 words or less, and provide a brief overview of the aims, method and major findings without any citations.
+Abstract and keywords: All manuscripts must include an abstract and up to 6 keywords.
+Abstracts describing the essence of the manuscript must be 200 words or less.

 Headings: Headings should be used to help organize the manuscript.
 Typical headings for research articles include review of literature, method, results, discussion, and references.
 For theoretical manuscripts, authors are encouraged to use headings that clarify the flow of the manuscript as well as assist the reader in understanding the content of the paper.
 Section headings should be concise.

 Both Tables and Figures should be titled with a short and concise description, numbered separately but consecutively (Table 1, … ; Figure 1, … ), and referenced in the text.
 Tables should be clear, concise, and able to stand alone. with footnotes included to clarify entries.
 Figures should be provided as a high quality format.
 For imported scanned material a minimum resolution is 300 dpi.
 In multi-part Figures, each part should be labelled (Figure 1a, Figure 1b, …).

 A list of figure captions should follow the tables in the manuscript.